Puan Maharani

+Puan Maharani Nakshatra Kusyala Devi (born 6 September 1973) is an Indonesian politician serving as the speaker of the House of Representatives since 2019.
+She is the first woman to serve in the position.
+A member of the Indonesian Democratic Party of Struggle (PDI-P), she is also a member of the House of Representatives from the electoral district of Central Java V, first serving from 2009 to 2014 and again since 2019.
+She previously served as coordinating minister for human development and cultural affairs in the Working Cabinet of President Joko Widodo from 2014 to 2019.

-Puan is the youngest child and the only daughter of former president and current PDI-P leader Megawati Sukarnoputri, and a granddaughter of Indonesia's first president Sukarno.
-Her father, Taufiq Kiemas, was a politician who served as the speaker of the People's Consultative Assembly from 2009 until his death in 2013.
+Puan is the youngest child, and the only daughter, of former president and current PDI-P leader Megawati Sukarnoputri and politician Taufiq Kiemas, who served as speaker of the People's Consultative Assembly.
+She is the granddaughter of Indonesia's first president Sukarno.

-A member of the PDI-P, she was first elected to the People's Representative Council in 2009.
-She served as head of the party's faction from 2012 until her selection as minister in 2014 following the ascent of President Joko Widodo from PDI-P. She was one of eight women selected as ministers.
-She was re-elected to the People's Representative Council in the 2019 election.

 Early life and education

 Puan Maharani Nakshatra Kusyala Devi was born on 6 September 1973.
 Her mother is former president and current PDI-P leader Megawati Sukarnoputri, the daughter of Indonesia's first president Sukarno.
 Her father is Taufiq Kiemas, a politician who served as the speaker of the People's Consultative Assembly from 2009 until his death in 2013.

-Up until elementary school, Puan lived a relatively normal and uneventful life, despite being the granddaughter of the first president Sukarno.
-This was until she was in junior high school, as her mother Megawati, became active again in Indonesian politics during the New Order.
-She graduated from high school in 1991, and entered the University of Indonesia in 1991 to study literature and in 1992 pursued a bachelor's degree in mass communication, earning it in 1997.
+Up until elementary school, Puan lived a relatively normal and uneventful life, despite being the granddaughter of the first president.
+When she was in junior high school, her mother, Megawati, became active again in Indonesian politics during the New Order.

+Puan graduated from high school in 1991, and entered the University of Indonesia in 1991 to study literature.
+In 1992 she pursued a bachelor's degree in mass communication, earning it in 1997.

 Early political career

 Megawati presidency (2001–2004)

-After the fall of Suharto in 1998, Puan became involved in politics as her mother was one of the main players in national politics.
-During the three-year Megawati presidency, she would often accompany her mother on domestic and foreign visits, in addition to conducting social events by herself.
+After the fall of Suharto in 1998, Puan became involved in politics, as her mother was one of the main players in national politics.
+During the three-year Megawati presidency, she often accompanied her mother on domestic and foreign visits, in addition to conducting social events by herself.

 House of Representatives

 In 2008, Megawati introduced Puan, then head of PDI-P's public and women's empowerment wing, as her successor during campaigning for the 2008 East Java gubernatorial elections in Ngawi.
-Following that, Maharani ran in the 2009 elections in Central Java's election district 5 (covering Surakarta, Sukoharjo, Klaten and Boyolali) and won 242,504 votes - the second highest of all parliamentary candidates in the nation.
+She ran in the 2009 elections in Central Java's election district 5 (covering Surakarta, Sukoharjo, Klaten and Boyolali) and won 242,504 votes - the second highest of all parliamentary candidates in the nation.
 During her first term, she acted as head of the PDI-P faction, replacing Tjahjo Kumolo.
 She was assigned to the DPR's 6th commission, covering investment and SMEs.
 During this period, she argued against a fuel price hike policy in 2013.

-2014 Presidential election
+2014 presidential election

-Later, she was briefly put up as a possible PDI-P presidential candidate for the 2014 elections and as a possible vice presidential candidate to Joko Widodo (popularly known as Jokowi).
+Puan was briefly put up as a possible PDI-P presidential candidate for the 2014 elections and as a possible vice presidential candidate to Joko Widodo (popularly known as Jokowi).
 In the legislative elections, she won 326,927 votes, again scoring the second-most votes nationwide.